State Space Models for Bioacoustics: A Comparative Evaluation with Transformers: Abstract

 \section{Abstract}

-In this study, we evaluate the efficacy of the Mamba model in the field of bioacoustics.
-We first pretrain a Mamba-based audio large language model (LLM) on a large corpus of audio data using self-supervised learning.
-We fine-tune and evaluate BioMamba on the BEANS benchmark, a collection of diverse bioacoustic tasks including classification and detection, and compare its performance and efficiency with multiple baseline models, including AVES, a state-of-the-art Transformer-based model.
-The results show that BioMamba achieves comparable performance with AVES while consumption significantly less VRAM, demonstrating its potential in this domain.
+In this study, we evaluate the efficacy of the Mamba architecture bioacoustics by introducing BioMamba, a Mamba-based audio representation model for wildlife sounds.
+We pre-train a BioMamba using self-supervised learning on a large audio corpus and evaluate it on the BEANS benchmark across diverse classification and detection tasks.
+Compared to the state-of-the-art Transformer-based model (AVES), BioMamba achieves comparable performance while significantly reducing VRAM consumption.
+Our results demonstrate Mamba's potential as a computationally efficient alternative for real-world environmental monitoring.